Skip to content

 1. Add minimal config (trusted-server.toml + .env.* overrides).

-3. Execute targeted tests, e.g. cargo test -p trusted-server-common html_processor.
+3. Execute targeted tests, e.g. cargo test -p trusted-server-core html_processor.

 4. Use fastly compute serve (with Viceroy installed) to hit /integrations/<id>/… and fetch HTML from your origin to confirm rewrites are applied.